-Granite Hotel Properties, a Delaware corporation, was organized on June 21, 2012 and is a wholly-owned subsidiary of Gaylord.
+Granite Hotel Properties, Inc., a Delaware corporation, was organized on June 21, 2012 and is a wholly-owned subsidiary of Gaylord.
 Upon consummation of the merger, Granite will hold, directly or indirectly, all of Gaylord's assets and will succeed to and continue the then existing business of Gaylord.
 Prior to the merger, Granite will conduct no business other than incident to the merger.
+We anticipate that we may change the name of Granite Hotel Properties, Inc. to a different name prior to the completion of the merger of Gaylord with and into Granite, such that the surviving entity in the merger would have such new name.